martinmdl/api-web-scraper/readme.md

 ## to do
+- extend the stop-words list
-- create endpoint using express
+- create a REST endpoint using express
-- use links from the given script
+- use URLs from the given script
+- avoid fetching same URLs by using a cache
+- graphic the word-cloud
+- enable product sets inputs

 ## functionality
 ```